onecommons/unfurl/docs/configurators.rst

 Ansible
 ========

 The Ansible configurator executes the given playbook.

-Unfurl installs `Ansible 4.7 <https://docs.ansible.com/ansible/latest/index.html>`_  as a library.
-These `Ansible modules <https://docs.ansible.com/ansible/latest/collections/index.html>`_ are available by default.

 You can access the same Unfurl filters and queries available in the Ensemble manifest from inside a playbook.

 Example
 -------